Vitamin D Deficiency

 History and Physical

 The majority of patients with vitamin D deficiency are asymptomatic.
-However, even mild chronic vitamin D deficiency can lead to chronic hypocalcemia and hyperparathyroidism, which can contribute risk of osteoporosis, falls, and fractures, especially in older individuals.
-Patients with prolonged and severe vitamin D deficiency can experience symptoms associated with secondary hyperparathyroidism, including bone pain, arthralgias, myalgias, fatigue, muscle twitching (fasciculations), and weakness.
-Fragility fractures may result from chronic vitamin D deficiency, leading to osteoporosis.
-In children, irritability, lethargy, developmental delay, bone changes, or fractures can be symptoms of vitamin D deficiency.
+However, even mild, chronic vitamin D deficiency can lead to chronic hypocalcemia and secondary hyperparathyroidism, increasing the risk of osteoporosis, falls, and fractures, particularly in older individuals.[24]
+Prolonged and severe vitamin D deficiency can cause symptoms related to secondary hyperparathyroidism, including bone pain, arthralgia, myalgia, fatigue, muscle twitching (fasciculations), and weakness.[25]
+Chronic vitamin D deficiency may also result in fragility fractures and osteoporosis.
+In children, symptoms of vitamin D deficiency can include irritability, lethargy, developmental delay, bone changes, and fractures.[26]

 Evaluation

-High-risk individuals shall be evaluated for vitamin D deficiency.
-Vitamin D sufficiency or deficiency is evaluated by the measurement of serum 25-hydroxyvitamin D. Optimal serum levels of 25-hydroxyvitamin D are still controversial.
-There are substantial differences in mineral metabolism amongst different races.
-African Americans, for example, have higher bone density and low fracture risk compared to other races.
-Further, the effects of calcium and vitamin D supplementation in the non-White population have not yet been completely evaluated or reported.
-The International Society for Clinical Densitometry and the International Osteoporosis Foundation recommend minimum serum levels of 25-hydroxyvitamin D of 30 ng/mL to minimize the risk of falls and fractures in older individuals.
-[11] There is insufficient data about the maximum safe upper level of serum 25-hydroxyvitamin D; however, at high levels such as above 100 ng/mL, there is a potential risk of toxicity due to secondary hypercalcemia.
-In patients where vitamin-D deficiency has been diagnosed, it is important to evaluate for secondary hyperparathyroidism, and levels of parathyroid hormone and serum calcium shall be checked.
+High-risk individuals should be evaluated for vitamin D deficiency by obtaining total serum 25-hydroxyvitamin D. However, the optimal serum levels of 25-hydroxyvitamin D remain controversial.[27]
+Significant differences in mineral metabolism exist across different races.
+For instance, African Americans tend to have higher bone density and a lower fracture risk compared to other racial groups.
+Additionally, the effects of calcium and vitamin D supplementation in non-White populations have not been fully evaluated or reported.
+The International Society for Clinical Densitometry and the International Osteoporosis Foundation recommend maintaining serum 25-hydroxyvitamin D levels of at least 30 ng/mL to minimize the risk of falls and fractures in older individuals.[28]

 Treatment / Management